AtulACleaver/Sync_Notion-GCal/README.md

-# Notion-and-Google-Calendar-2-Way-Sync
+# GCal ⇄ Notion Sync
 2 Way Sync Between a Notion Database and Google Calendar

 WARNING: This repo will be undergoing a good bit of change to make more accessible for users of all skill levels.
 This is not a finished product and if you have suggestions, I would love them!

 REMINDER: No making monetary gain off of this product.
-The point of making this available was to make the tools accessible to everyone
+The point of making this available was to make the tools accessible to everyone.

 Instructions to set up: https://docs.google.com/document/d/1uP-6EsmTlG_Gttg9jC0MBZKHpjccVapIeC1D1tR1yXc/edit?usp=sharing

 NEW FUNCTIONALITIES SINCE FIRST UPLOADING: